 Signs include sunken in eyes, lethargy, decreased appetite, dizziness and increased heart rate.
 Decreased rate of blood capillary refill time is also a sign; you can test this by pressing a fingertip onto your Poodle’s gums and releasing.
 You will see a spot on the gum that is paler in color.
 Count to see how long it takes for it to return to its natural color.
 If it takes more than a count of two full seconds, this points to dehydration.

 What to do:

 You’ll want to encourage your Poodle to drink a bit more in the summer:

 Employ the use of a canine watering fountain.
-These are great for filtering out toxins from tap water, but also are good at attracting a dog to them via the noise of the flowing water.
+These are good at attracting a dog to them via the noise of the flowing water.